DeepPAAC: A New Deep Galerkin Method for Principal-Agent Problems: Implementation

 \subsection{A toy example: The Holmstr\"{o}m--Milgrom Model}

 As a first illustration of our proposed numerical PAAC algorithm we consider a toy case where an exact solution is known.
 Namely, we take a special case of the setting in Section \ref{sec:model}: the PA model of Holmstr\"{o}m and Milgrom \cite{holmstrom1987aggregation}.
 Thus, we consider a contract consisting only of a lump-sum terminal payment and assume exponential utility for the Agent.
-In the notation of Section \ref{sec:model}, there is thus no consumption process $c_t \equiv 0$, nor dividend process $D_t \equiv 0$, and moreover $m^A_t= m^P_t \equiv 0$ and $U^A(\cdot)=U^P(\cdot)=0$.
+In the notation of Section \ref{sec:model}, we take $b(t,a,x)=a, \sigma(t,x)=1$, zero out the consumption processes for the Principal and the Agent, i.e., $c_t \equiv D_t\equiv 0$, and moreover set $m^A_t= m^P_t \equiv 0$ and $U^A(\cdot)=U^P(\cdot)=0$.
 To be precise:

 The {\bf Agent's problem} is